drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python-Simplified.md

 print("Parallelizing across",num_procs,"processes.")

 per_proc = n_files // num_procs  # Number of files per processor to load
-assert n_files == per_proc * num_procs  # Make sure taks divide evenly.
+assert n_files == per_proc * num_procs  # Make sure tasks divide evenly.
 Obvously one can do something more sophisticated than this!

 with Manager() as manager:
     img_data_list = manager.list()